 These Sony A series cameras are notorious energy hogs.
 And their reputation precedes them.
-If you want my advice, pick up 2 or 3 extra batteries (at least) because all the awesomeness your a7 comes loaded with takes a toll on its battery power.
+If you want my advice, pick up at least 2 or 3 extra batteries because all the awesomeness your a7 comes loaded with takes a toll on its battery power.
 I picked up genuine Sony batteries for my power source of choice.
-While the Sony batteries are quite a bit more expensive, third party batteries and chargers for these cameras have been reported to explode!!
+While the Sony batteries are quite a bit more expensive, third party batteries and chargers for these cameras have been reported to explode!
 WTF!
-Not my precious camera (or face!).
+Not in my precious camera (or face!).

 A Sony case for a Sony camera.
 Only makes sense.
-I was actually surprised by how much I can fit in the Sony LCS-SL10/B Small Soft Carrying Case for NEX Cameras (Black).
+I was actually surprised by how much I can fit in the Sony LCS-SL10/B Small Soft Carrying Case for NEX Cameras.
 I can fit:

 - The a7

 - Both my 20mm and 50mm lenses and hoods